vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 avratins’, were, according to the account of the Sthalapurāṇa,

 ‘brought from the banks of the Ganges’ \(EI XXVII, 300 ṇ 1\).
-See also Bakker 2014, 149 f. for ◦Soma priests belonging to the Muṇd

-. a–Śr̥ṅkhalika Pāśupatas serving at the
+See also Bakker 2014, 149 f. for ◦Soma priests belonging to the Muṇḍa–Śr̥ṅkhalika Pāśupatas serving at the

 Paśupatinātha Temple in Nepal.